akononovicius/lithuanian-parliamentary-presence-data/README.md

 header row (the dates) and index column (the representative ids).

-`attendance-2008.csv` and `attendance-2012.csv` are the data files used for analysis in an article "Noisy voter model for the anomalous diffusion of parliamentary presence" by A. Kononovicius (reference to the paper will be added later).
+`attendance-2008.csv` and `attendance-2012.csv` are the data files used for analysis in [1].
 They were obtained by doing some additional processing of `attendance-daily-abs.csv`.
 Additional steps include:

 * Subsetting the data based on the legislature.